JeremieSiller/wg_gesucht_telegram_bot/README.md

 This project was created as a learning experience and is not intended for production use.
 It is not affiliated with Kleinanzeigen or WG Gesucht.

+## TODO:
+- add kleinanzeigen (and other webpages)
+- use actual database instead of shelve
+- handle race conditions properly

 ## Additional Resources